maestrano/mno-enterprise/README.md

 @import "../../../frontend/src/fonts/font-faces";
 ```

+### Adding favicon

+Use  http://www.favicon-generator.org/ to generate all the favicon and put them in frontend/src/images/favicons

 ## Replacing the Frontend

 In some cases you may decide that the current [mno-enterprise-angular](https://github.com/maestrano/mno-enterprise-angular) frontend is not appropriate at all.